Jury awards Texas woman $1.2 billion in revenge porn case

 The woman, who went by her initials D.L. in court documents, filed a harassment lawsuit in April 2022 in Harris County against her former boyfriend Marques Jamal Jackson.
 According to the suit, Jackson posted intimate images of his ex-girlfriend, obtained while they were dating, onto social media platforms and adult websites "with the intent to embarrass, harass, torment, humiliate, and publicly shame" her.

-The lawsuit also accuses Jackson of tapping into the plaintiff's mother's home security system to spy on D.L. after the two broke up, as well as sending links to her friends and family to sites where intimate images of her had been uploaded.
+The lawsuit also accuses Jackson of tapping into his ex-girlfriend's mother's home security system to spy on D.L. after the two broke up, as well as sending links to her friends and family to sites where intimate images of her had been uploaded.
+Jackson was told he no longer had access to the home security system after the break up, according to the lawsuit.

 A symbolic win

-The billion-dollar settlement offers a symbolic win for victims of "imaged-based sexual abuse," known as "revenge porn," which is used to inflict "a combination of psychological abuse, domestic violence and sexual abuse," the plaintiff's attorney, Bradford J. Gilde of Gilde Law Firm, said in a statement.
+The billion-dollar settlement offers a symbolic win for victims of "imaged-based sexual abuse," known as "revenge porn," which is used to inflict "a combination of psychological abuse, domestic violence and sexual abuse," D.L.'s attorney, Bradford Gilde said in a statement.

 "While a judgment in this case is unlikely to be recovered, the compensatory verdict gives D.L. back her good name," Gilde said.
 "The punitive verdict also is the jury's plea to raise awareness of this tech-fueled national epidemic."